 When the input data is composed of bits, the preamble detector uses an exact pattern match.

 When the input data is composed of symbols, the preamble detector uses a cross-correlation algorithm.
 A finite impulse response (FIR) filter, in which the coefficients are specified from the preamble, computes the cross-correlation between the input data and the preamble.
-When a sequence of input samples match the preamble, the filter output reaches its peak.
+When a sequence of input samples matches the preamble, the filter output reaches its peak.
 The index of the peak corresponds to the end of the preamble sequence in the input data.
-See Discrete FIR Filter (Simulink) for further information on the FIR filter algorithm.
+For more information about the FIR filter algorithm, see Discrete FIR Filter (Simulink).

-If the detection threshold is too low, the algorithm will detect false peaks, or, in the extreme case, detect as many detected peaks as there are input samples.
+If the detection threshold is too low, the algorithm detects false peaks, or, in the extreme case, as many peaks as there are input samples.

-If the detection threshold is too high, the algorithm will miss detecting peaks, or, in the extreme case, detect no peaks.
+If the detection threshold is too high, the algorithm misses detecting peaks, or, in the extreme case, it detects no peaks at all.

 Consequently, the selection of the detection threshold is critical.